-Upon hearing the alarm the following needs to be considered:
+Upon hearing the alarm, the following needs to be considered:

-- Ascertain the nature of the emergency and determine appropriate action. - Ensure that the appropriate emergency service has been notified. - Advise staff of the situation. - Meet emergency services either evacuation areas:
+- Ascertain the nature of the emergency and determine appropriate action. - Ensure that the appropriate emergency service has been notified. - Advise staff of the situation. - Meet emergency services at evacuation area: